vmware-tanzu/velero-plugin-for-microsoft-azure/README.md

 ### Using Azure Custom or Stack clouds

 When using custom Azure clouds, there are two methods to configure velero.
+For potential APIVersion conflicts between the intenral azure go SDK versions and the versions of AzureStack or custom clouds, both `BackupStorageLocation` and `VolumeSnapshotLocation` config support an `apiVersion` parameter to pin requests to a specific supported APIVersion.

 #### Option 1: Use Azure ResourceManager endpoint discovery